richardcavell/BASICloader/README.txt

 You choose.
 You can specify this on the command line.

+We might refer to the machine language program, once it has been POKEd into memory, as a "binary blob".

 Advanced info:

 The Coco, Dragon and PRG formats specify the start location (where the